 - Ensure that retention schedules of information as defined in Provider’s systems meet their retention obligations.

-To the extent Provider is acting as a Business Associate receiving and handling Protected Health Information, Business Associate agrees to:
+Obligations as Business Associate Business Associate agrees to:

 - Not Use or Disclose Protected Health Information other than as permitted or required by this Agreement or as Required by Law;